WICG/display-locking/README.md

 ## Introduction

-Subtree Visibility (a.k.a.
+Content Visibility (a.k.a.
 Display Locking) is a CSS property designed to allow developers and browsers to easily scale to large amount of content and control when rendering [\[1\]](#foot-notes) work happens.
 More concretely, the goals
 are: